14th Regiment (New York State Militia): Gettysburg to Spotsylvania

 The 14th Brooklyn was the last regiment of the 2nd Brigade on the road to Gettysburg.
 The 2nd Brigade were the first Infantry units to fire their rifles and to set foot on the field 1 July 1863.
 General John F. Reynolds rode up to the 2nd Brigade and urged them onto Gettysburg to support General John Buford's cavalry who were holding the Confederate forces at bay.
-The 14th dropped its packs on the Emmitsburg road and double quicked across the field that General Pickett's men would on 3 July.
+The 14th dropped its packs on the Emmitsburg road and double-quicked across the field that General Pickett's men would attack on 3 July.

 The 14th Brooklyn arrived at McPherson's Woods and halted the Confederate advance, until the 1st Brigade of the 1st division arrived.
 Once the Western Iron Brigade was online, Colonel E.B Fowler saw Confederate forces taking cover in an unfinished railroad cut to his right.
 He commanded his "Demi-Brigade" (14th Regiment & 95th NYVI) across the field to meet and clear out Davis' Confederate Brigade.
 Held in reserve the 6th Wisconsin was ordered to support the 14th regiment and 95th NYVI into the cut.
 Again the 14th and 6th were together working as they did in earlier engagements.

 Into the cut the three regiments rushed, supporting each other equally on each other's flanks.
-One 14th Brooklyn soldier said of the Confederate defense of the railroad cut "they fought with the ferocity of wildcats" the fight became a brawl of hand-to-hand combat.
+One 14th Brooklyn soldier said of the Confederate defense of the railroad cut "they fought with the ferocity of wildcats" and the fight became a brawl of hand-to-hand combat.
 The Federals who had taken a beating crossing the field in front of the railroad cut had their revenge.
 The Confederates facing them finally realized their position was a death trap and surrendered themselves to Colonel E.B.
-Fowler, and handed their Flags over to the 14th Brooklyn.
-Finally the Confederates were able to wheel artillery down and fire on the 14th's Position in the railroad cut, the 14th marched out of the cut through the town of Gettysburg while the 11th corps came up to support the 1st corps so they could refit.
+Fowler, and handed their flags over to the 14th Brooklyn.
+Finally the Confederates were able to wheel artillery down and fire on the 14th's position in the railroad cut; the 14th marched out of the cut through the town of Gettysburg while the 11th corps came up to support the 1st corps so they could refit.
 The 14th Brooklyn had the honor of carrying General John F. Reynolds' body from the field into the town of Gettysburg.